Ghaith-Husrieh/NeuroScribe/README.md

 > [!Note]
 >
 > - If you want CUDA support for GPU acceleration, please ensure that you have CUDA Toolkit version 12 or higher installed on your device.<br> You can download CUDA Toolkit from the official NVIDIA website: [CUDA Toolkit Downloads](https://developer.nvidia.com/cuda-downloads)
-> - If you're installing NeuroScribe on an Apple Silicon Mac, NeuroScribe will automatically detect the architecture and install additional dependencies for Metal Performance Shaders (MPS) support.

 ## Quick Start Example